roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Mechanics:**
     * **Trigger:** Player-initiated command selected from a menu after the "CHALLENGE COMPLETE" condition is met.
     * **Core Mechanic:** Utilizes the standard `3d6 + Module Modifier` **Action Check** to determine the outcome.
     * **Consequences:** The result of the roll determines the strategic consequences.
-These outcomes can directly interact with stub systems, such as adding a negative "Ship Quirk" to the player's vessel on a failure, or affecting their "Reputation" based on their approach.
+These outcomes can directly interact with narrative stub systems, such as adding a negative **"Ship Quirk"** to the player's vessel on a failure, or affecting their **"Reputation"** based on their chosen `Action Approach` (`Risky`/`Cautious`).
     * **Essential Phase 1 Actions:**
         * **Perform Evasive Departure:** Used after winning a combat encounter to determine if the getaway was clean.
-A failure could result in being tracked or damaging a component, potentially adding a "Ship Quirk."
+Failure could result in being tracked or damaging a component, potentially adding a "Ship Quirk".
-        * **Execute Precision Arrival:** Used after reaching a destination to determine the quality of the docking.
-A failure could result in minor ship damage and add a Quirk like "Jammed Landing Gear."
+        * **Execute Precision Arrival:** Used after reaching a destination coordinate to determine the quality of the docking/approach.
+Failure could result in minor ship damage and add a Quirk like "Jammed Landing Gear".

+---

 ## 6. Required Phase 1 Systems & Stats

 * **Required Agent Stats (from Character System):**
     * `Piloting Skill`: The base value used to calculate the `Module Modifier` for Narrative Actions.
 * **Required Ship Stats (from Asset System):**
     * `Mass`: Affects inertia and drift.
+(Calculated from Hull Base Mass + component masses).
     * `Agility`: Affects turn rate and responsiveness.
+(Implemented via `max_turn_speed` in `AgentTemplate`).
     * `Thruster Power`: Affects acceleration and top speed.
+(Implemented via `acceleration` and `max_move_speed` in `AgentTemplate`).
 * **Core System Integration:**
     * **Time System:** Must be advanced by Free Flight mode.
     * **Event System:** Required to trigger the transition from Free Flight to a Flight Challenge.